What Happens When People Leave Treatment?

 #3.
 Maintain Family Engagement After Treatment

-Due to misinformation and stigmas, many families don't understand the realities of addiction or mental health recovery.
+Due to misinformation and stigmas, many families don't understand the realities of mental health recovery.
 For example, some families believe when loved ones transition out of treatment, they are "cured."
 However, that is not the case.

 Treatment is a path toward long-term recovery, not a "cure" that eliminates the issue within a convenient 30 to 90 days.
 In addition, family members may not understand the role they play in continuing care, and some may refuse to make positive changes that would support their loved one's recovery.